Do Your Kids Need Those Multivitamin Gummies?

 Vitamin A: Carrots, sweet potatoes, cantaloupe, leafy greens

-Dr Sarah, a paediatrician at Mount Sinai Hospital, understands parents' desire to ensure their children get adequate nutrition through multivitamin gummies.
+Dr Sarah, a pediatrician at Mount Sinai Hospital, understands parents' desire to ensure their children get adequate nutrition through multivitamin gummies.
 "As a mom myself, I know how challenging it can be to get kids to eat a balanced diet," she says.
 "Gummy vitamins can be a fun, appealing way to supplement dietary gaps, especially for picky eaters."

 They can provide some extra insurance, but the majority of vitamins, minerals and other beneficial compounds should ideally come from fresh fruits, veggies, whole grains, lean proteins and dairy."

 She also notes that not all gummies are created equal.
-"Look for quality brands that are low in sugar and coloured/flavoured naturally.
+"Look for quality brands that are low in sugar and colored/flavored naturally.
 I love that many gummies these days even include ingredients like probiotics and omega-3s for added health benefits."

 Ultimately, Dr Sarah says a balanced approach is best for most kids.
 "An age-appropriate multivitamin gummy combined with establishing great eating habits can be the ideal strategy for keeping your child's nutrition on track."

-The Bottom Line On Kids Gummies
+The Bottom Line on Kids Gummies

 The decision to give your child a daily multivitamin is a personal one without any universal right or wrong answer.
 While many kids can meet their nutritional needs through a balanced diet alone, a basic multivitamin containing key nutrients like vitamin D, calcium and iron can provide a crucial safety net for: